girls-incode/graph-minimum-spaning-tree-MST-kruskal/readme.md

 ```
 ![](https://github.com/girls-incode/graph-minimum-spaning-tree-MST-kruskal/blob/master/graph-minimum-spanning-tree-kruskal.jpg "")

-Example of 4 airports with 6 direct flight conections and their duration in hours:
+Example of 4 airports with 6 direct flight connections and their duration in hours:
 ```
 4 6
 ANK BCN 3